hyra-io/Docs/guides/staff-management/timeoff-requests.md

 ![timeoff-onbehalf](/img/timeoff-onbehalf.gif)

 ## Time off Icons
-To also help you identify which staff are currently out without checking the Time off Page or their Directory Profile, you can see them in Views.
+To also help you identify which staff are currently out without checking the Time off Page or their Directory Profile, you can see it right beside their username in Views.

 | Icon | Description |
 | -- | -- |